mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

 -
   #+BEGIN_IMPORTANT
-  Playing around with queries can be **detrimental** to the health of your graph.
-Use a dedicated playground for this!
+  Playing around with queries can be detrimental to the health of your [[graph]].
+Use a dedicated playground graph for this!
   #+END_IMPORTANT
 ## Example 1, find a tag
 	- OK, let's start.
 The simplest query is probably: